mauricioirace/lumino-tests/README.md

 ### New Tests

-If you want to write new tests you can take any of the `*.test.ts` files (located in [the `test/cases` directory](./test/cases)) as a starting point.
+If you want to write new tests, you can take any of the `*.test.ts` files (located in [the `test/cases` directory](./test/cases)) as a starting point.

-Depending on the complexity of the test case you may need to modify the logic for the manager classes located in the [`src` directory](./src).
+You may need to modify the logic for the manager classes located in the [`src` directory](./src), depending on the complexity of the test case you want to write.

-Be sure to also check out the existing [topologies](./topologies); they might come in handy.
+Be sure to also check out the existing [topologies](./topologies), as they might come in handy.

 ### Rebuild Docker Images